GSA/digitalgov.gov/content/resources/an-introduction-to-customer-experience.md

 ## Why focus on customer experience?

-A recent study showed that customers are on average nine times more likely to trust a government agency if they’re satisfied with its service.1 By focusing on the customer's needs and expectations, you can create more user-friendly and efficient processes, provide more timely and helpful support, and deliver better experiences.
+A recent study showed that customers are on average nine times more likely to trust a government agency if they’re satisfied with its service.<sup><a aria-describedby="footnote-label" href="#fn1" id="footnotes-ref1">[1]</a></sup> By focusing on the customer's needs and expectations, you can create more user-friendly and efficient processes, provide more timely and helpful support, and deliver better experiences.
 This can lead to increased public satisfaction, greater trust in government, and improved outcomes for all.

 Engage in comprehensive customer and user research, both qualitatively and quantitatively, for deeper insights into customer needs and preferences.
 By proactively identifying pain points and areas for improvement, you can gain a better understanding of user perceptions and align services more closely with customer expectations.
 This proactive approach enhances customer experience and reduces public burden.